 The Trad Warrior is a route that has ascended into notoriety amongst Moab locals: Rumor has it that climbers across the canyon watched as Tom Gilje took repeated, enormous whippers while putting up this route on lead.
-Because of this, Gilje's reputation, and probably a fair bit of exaggeration, I've heard that it quite possibly hadn't ever received a second ascent.
-Certainly there are plenty of climbers capable of walking up to this thing and onsighting it, but given that I'm a pretty big chicken, I spent a day on it TR solo before going for it.
+Because of this, Gilje's reputation, and probably a fair bit of exaggeration, I had heard that it quite possibly hadn't received a second ascent.
+Certainly there are plenty of climbers capable of walking up to this thing and onsighting it, but given that I'm a pretty big chicken, I spent a day on it TR solo before my ascent on lead.

 Surprisingly, given the name, the route has ten bolts... but if you don't bring a few finger- and hand-size pieces, you're going to be hating life.
 Even so, there is potential to sprain an ankle here or there, but overall the route is quite safe.
 Kudos to Gilje for his vision and impeccable style in establishing this amazing pitch.

 The Trad Warrior climbs up a gently overhanging panel of orange water-streaked rock and is rather isolated from the other main Mill Creek areas.
 Access is from above: fix a line to rap down to a spacious belay ledge two hundred feet off the canyon floor, and take a lead line with you.
 Climb up fairly easy rock to a first crux move stepping left.
 Good rests lead up to a second crux sequence above a short hand crack.
 Above this is another marginal rest, followed by a deceptive traverse left, a good shake, and a techy crux sequence up a beautiful black seam.
 This is followed by another good rest and finally some rad bear-hugging to the top-out on the rim.